 Since our first audits in 2006, we’ve expanded to more countries and more supplier categories.
 We’ve conducted audits in 14 countries, and in 2012, our audits covered nearly 1.5 million workers.
-We also perform audits in select nonproduction facilities, including call centers and warehouses.
-In addition, we conduct specialized audits focusing on areas such as the environment and safety.
+We also perform audits in selected non-production facilities, including call centres and warehouses.
+In addition, we conduct specialised audits focusing on areas such as the environment and safety.

 Core violations and corrective action.

 Apple considers the most serious breaches of compliance to be core violations.
-These include physical abuse; underage, debt-bonded, or forced labor; falsification of information or obstruction of audit; coaching workers for audits or retaliating against them if they provide information; bribery; significant pollution and environmental impacts; and issues posing immediate threat to workers’ lives or safety.
+These include physical abuse; underage, debt-bonded or forced labour; falsification of information or obstruction of audit; coaching workers for audits or retaliating against them if they provide information; bribery; significant pollution and environmental impacts; and issues posing immediate threat to workers’ lives or safety.
 All core violations must be stopped and corrected immediately.
-Our preference is to fix problems so they don’t happen again rather than just fire the supplier — which would likely let these violations continue for other customers.
-However, if a violation is particularly egregious, or if we believe a supplier is not fully committed to stopping the behavior, we terminate our relationship with that supplier and, when appropriate, report the behavior to the proper authorities.
+Our preference is to fix problems so they don’t happen again rather than just fire the supplier — which would probably let these violations continue for other customers.
+However, if a violation is particularly egregious, or if we believe a supplier is not fully committed to stopping the behaviour, we terminate our relationship with that supplier and, when appropriate, report the behaviour to the proper authorities.

 Workplace ethics and protection for whistle-blowers.